 The Fund's per share net asset value or "NAV" is the value of one share of the Fund as calculated in accordance with the standard formula for valuing exchange traded fund shares.
 The NAV return is based on the NAV of the Fund and the market return is based on the Market Price per share of the Fund.
 The price used to calculate market return ("Market Price") is determined by using the midpoint between the highest bid and the lowest offer on the primary stock exchange on which shares of the Fund are listed for trading, as of the time that the Fund's NAV is calculated.
 Beginning November 2, 2020, Market Price returns are calculated using the closing price and account for distributions from the Fund.
-Prior to November 2, 2020, Market Price returns assume that dividends and capital gain distributions have been reinvested in the Fund at Market Price and NAV, respectively.
+Prior to November 2, 2020, Market Price returns were calculated using the midpoint price and accounted for distributions from the Fund.
+Market Price and NAV returns assume that dividends and capital gain distributions have been reinvested in the Fund at Market Price and NAV, respectively.